COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/srs.md

     - R1.4: Include a security score metric for the API
     - R1.5: Detailed summary for high-level overview

+### Endpoint Management
+- R1: The system must allow users to manage endpoints from imported API specifications
+    - R1.1: List all available endpoints
+    - R1.2: Retrieve details of a specific endpoint
+        - R1.2.1: Return path, method, tags, and security metadata
+    - R1.3: (todo) Return endpoint list scoped by API ID

+### Endpoint Tagging
+- R1: The system must allow tagging of API endpoints
+    - R1.1: Add tags to a given endpoint
+        - R1.1.1: Tags should be user-defined or selected from a predefined list
+        - R1.1.2: Tags such as "admin only", "sensitive", "deprecated" should be available
+    - R1.2: Remove specific tags from an endpoint
+    - R1.3: Replace all tags for an endpoint
+    - R1.4: Retrieve a list of all known tags in the system

 ## User Stories/Characteristics
 ### A New User’s Characteristics